EthanC/Jekyll/README.md

 ## Usage

-Build the project from the source.
-Next, simply run a supported Call of Duty game, then run `Jekyll.exe` and allow the program to finish.
+You will need to build the Jekyll solution from the source.

+Run a supported Call of Duty game, then run `Jekyll.exe` and allow the program to finish.

 ## Supported Games